 minimal disruption is caused to their learning.
 If you have some evidence of the appointment, such as a letter, appointment card or prescription, the school office staff will be able to change the absence mark to show your child attended a medical appointment.

 Did you know there are 175 days a year when your child is not at school?
-This is the best time to take your family on holiday.
-We have staggered our summer term to enable you to take advantage of discounted holiday rates during June half term so this is a great time to get away.
+We have changed our school holiday pattern to enable you to take advantage of discounted holiday rates during June half term, so this is a great time to get away.